 To Jean-François Denis, for his friendship

 Tunnel azur is in fact a cinema for the ear.
-There is a story involving the metro as a principal character, with arrivals and departures, crowds, the noise of workers and musicians.
+There is a story involving the subway as a principal character, with arrivals and departures, crowds, the noise of workers and musicians.
 Then there is also suspense, with very low sounds… And finally, there is the music to accompany this cinema for the ear.

 Finally, a memory, that of the first concert where I saw Kent Nagano conducting.
-It was before he moved to Montreal, and he was conducting Mahler’s 9th, one of my favourite works.
+It was before he moved to Montréal, and he was conducting Mahler’s 9th, one of my favourite works.
 There are echoes of it here.

 [English translation: Terri Hron, i-17]